• Skip to primary navigation

 • Replace cocoa powder with sifted freeze-dried strawberry powder on meringue mushroom caps.

-• Experiment with a mushroom shape and size of mushroom meringues.
+• Experiment with the shape and size of the meringue mushrooms.
 According to Maida Heatter, "Smaller or larger mushrooms are equally attractive."
-Pastry chef Caitlin Dysart exaggerates meringue mushrooms, her favorite decoration of a traditional Bûche de Noël.

-• Make more realistic mushrooms by rubbing cocoa powder into the baked meringues and buffing their caps and stems.
+• To make more realistic mushrooms, rub cocoa powder into the baked meringues and buff their caps and stems.

 Recipe FAQ

-What are the mushrooms made of Buche de Noel?
+What are the mushrooms on a Buche de Noel made of?

-Meringue mushrooms are the perfect decoration for Buche de Noel or Christmas Yule log cake.
+Meringue mushrooms are the classic decoration for a Buche de Noel or Christmas Yule log cake.
+They are made from Swiss meringue, piped into caps and stems, baked until crisp, then dusted with cocoa powder.
 Prepare them ahead of time to adorn the Christmas dessert.

 Why did my meringue mushrooms crack?

 Meringue mushrooms crack due to high oven temperature or sudden temperature changes.
-Prevent this by baking them at a low temperature and allowing them to cool in the switched-off oven.
+Prevent this by baking them at a low temperature and letting them cool in the switched-off oven with the door slightly ajar.

 Can you store meringue mushrooms in the fridge?

 Meringue mushrooms are sensitive to humidity.
-To keep their crunch texture, it is not recommended to keep them in the fridge.
+To keep their crunchy texture, it is not recommended to keep them in the fridge.

 Love Christmas cookies?
 Try these next!